-If you regularly suffer from acid reflux then you will be used to avoiding acid-forming foods such as tomatoes, fruit juice and onions which trigger the unpleasant symptoms.
+If you regularly suffer from acid reflux then you will be used to avoiding acid-forming foods such as tomatoes, fruit juice and onions which trigger the symptoms.

 Acid reflux is also known as gastro oesophageal reflux disease (GERD) which occurs when acids travel back up from the stomach into the oesophagus and cause a burning sensation in the chest.